-Now, let’s talk about setting your expectations for how content marketing works and when you’ll see it growing your business.
+Now, let’s talk about setting your expectations for how content marketing works.

-The answer is complicated, but let’s start with this – content marketing is an investment and not a transaction.
-If you look at it as a transaction (I put in X dollars and I get out Y) then you’ll be disappointed and probably come back three months later complaining that “content marketing didn’t work for me”.
+Let’s start with this: content marketing is an investment and not a transaction.
+If you look at it only as a transaction (X dollars generates Y returns) then you’ll be disappointed with the lack of immediate results.

-How it works differs depending on your business and your goals, and so you can’t just take one person’s process or strategy and apply it 100% to your business and expect it to just work in a way that doesn’t require you to think about it.
+You can’t just take one person’s process or strategy and apply it 100% to your business and expect it to just work.

 Just like SEO, content marketing takes time.
-You really can’t separate the two, as content marketing can absolutely drive more SEO success as well (via ranking for terms, earning or building links back to your site, etc) which is part of what makes content marketing so challenging.
+You really can’t separate the two, as content marketing can absolutely drive more SEO success – and vice versa (via ranking for terms, earning or building links back to your site, and more).
+Connecting these two strategies is part of what makes content marketing a challenge.

 But it takes time.
 Check out these graphs where they invested in content and over time they saw success:

-We’re going to talk next about a content marketing process that you can use to get yourself started.
+Next, let’s talk about a content marketing process that you can use to get yourself started.

-Content marketing is active.
-Just like anything else, it goes through stages including:
+Just like anything else, it goes through stages – including:

 - Creation of content